mynameisvinn/Scene-Classification/README.md

 ## what is this?
 a scene classifier for photos.

-205 scenes are recognized including mountains, aquariums, bookstores, soccer fields, etc. exotic settings are included too - castles, chalets, and catacombs. as it currently stands, top-1 accuracy is 50.04% and top-5 accuracy is 81.10%.
+205 scenes are recognized including mountains, aquariums, bookstores, soccer fields, etc. exotic settings are included too - castles, chalets, and catacombs. in its current form, top-1 accuracy is 50.04% and top-5 accuracy is 81.10%.

 ## specs
 * Ubuntu 14.04
 * [Caffe](http://caffe.berkeleyvision.org/)
 * [Numpy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [Pandas](http://pandas.pydata.org/), [Scikit Learn](http://scikit-learn.org/), [Matplotlib](http://matplotlib.org/)

-## classifier deets
+## ml deets
 trained on 2.5m images comprising 205 unique scene categories from mit's csail places dataset (http://places.csail.mit.edu/). for more information on approach and dataset, refer to "places: an image database for deep scene understanding" (http://places.csail.mit.edu/places2_arxiv.pdf).

-## get da docker image
+## get docker image

 building caffe from source is not for the faint of heart so you should do one of the following:

-### option 1: from docker hub
+### option 1: pull from docker hub

 ```
 docker pull mynameisvinn/vrb_scene_classification